maafkarbai/Vault/Full Stack/Viva/Viva.md

 ### 34. what is .trim?
 - it it a modifier
 - Eliminates white space in the stored input data
+### 35. Can you add parameters to Computed Properties?
+- no
 ---